combustion-engine/combustion/README.md

 This project is a total mess right now.
 I've been rewriting and refining everything from the bottom up.
 This message will be removed whenever things get a bit more stable.

+# Roadmap/Todo List

+Currently the engine is in the stages of going from "I got things working" to "I got things working in an organized way".

+That is to say, I've been splitting up functionality into crates to simplify each component and to make compiling the engine more incremental.

+The current todo list is as follows, in order:

+1. Add and implement a uniform API for loading, saving and managing assets.
+An asset being defined as any data that needs to be loaded into the engine for it to function and perform work (such as rendering).
+2. Design an API for the rendering backend.
+For every backend, I want as little application and driver overhead as possible, so although a data-oriented API like gfx-rs is nice in theory, I need to take a hybrid approach where the API has knowledge of its usage.
+    a.
+The backend API will be heavily based on traits, so as to have the same functionality for all backends, and trait objects will be used for higher level components.
+    b.
+All resources and handles for the backends will be completely opaque or generic for engine-facing APIs.
+Consider the `Mesh` and `Texture` structures in the `combustion_protocols` crate.
+3. Integrating the scene graph, asset system and backend into the engine core.
+4. Create a modular shader generation pipeline
+    a.
+Node-based might work
+5. and 6.
+Rewrite all of the tooling using the engine itself

+After these two are done and things are looking more organized, I'll move all "todos" into organization or repo projects/issues.

 ## Engine Crates

 Most parts of the engine have been separated into multiple crates for both organizational purposes and to improve compile times.